Axel De Mendoza

 • Writes results in JUnit XML format

-• Saves the report to tests/reports/report.xml
+• Saves the report to /Workspace/Repos/my_project/tests/reports/report.xml

-That XML file is the key handoff between Databricks and Azure DevOps.
 Azure DevOps natively understands JUnit format, which allows it to display structured test results and enforce pipeline failure conditions.

 Step 2: Configure the Databricks CLI